 Contrary to what many PTs say, physicians do read a certain type of physical therapy referral letter.
 How do we know?
 Besides the results we see, whenever possible, we ask.

-We have asked physicians if they read marketing letters from physical therapists.
-The typical answer is no. However, if you ask those same physicians if they read letters about clinical issues affecting their patients, they typically say yes.
+When we ask physicians if they will read a marketing letter received from a PT, they usually say, “Probably not.”
+But when you rephrase the question and ask those same physicians if they read letters about clinical issues affecting their patients, they typically say yes.

-So, the message is common sense – physicians do read letters that help them make clinical diagnosis, treatment, and referral decisions.
-It’s also common sense that the wrong type of letter can do more harm than good.
+And it’s also common sense to conclude that the wrong type of letter can do more harm than good.
 For example, a steady stream of straight sales letters may train physicians to ignore you.
 Or even worse, if the letters are really crummy, they may trigger a negative brand response.

 That’s why it’s important to plan your physical therapy marketing letters to physicians carefully.